mhetralla/Snorlax/README.md

 - Android N [(API 24) ](http://developer.android.com/tools/revisions/platforms.html)
 - Latest Android SDK Tools and build tools
 - Lombok plugin for Android Studio / IntelliJ IDEA
 - Your device must be rooted and the xposed framekwork must be installed.
-You can download the xposed framework [here](http://repo.xposed.info/module/de.robv.android.xposed.installer).
+You can download it [here](http://repo.xposed.info/module/de.robv.android.xposed.installer).

 ## Build source
 Clone the repository (you must have Git installed)